HistoryThis section has been translated automatically.

 - Chronic cholestasis with pruritus (100% of patients)

 - Hypoplasia or stenosis of the pulmonary artery (84%)

 - Butterfly deformity of the vertebral arches (63%)

 Clinical featuresThis section has been translated automatically.

-- Extracutaneous manifestations: Cholestasis within the first 3 months of life (normal colored or acholic stools).
+Extracutaneous manifestations: Cholestasis within the first 3 months of life (normal colored or acholic stools).
 Hepatomegaly is always present.
 Bilirubin levels are not excessive (70-120 µmol/l), but extremely high cholesterol and lipid levels are found.
-Typical facies with prominent forehead, sunken eyes and mild hypertelorism and a small prominent chin.
-The so-called "posterior embryotoxon" is a white line 1-2 mm above the limbus corneae, which is found in 10% of all healthy people and 10% of all patients with cholestasis.
+Typical facies with prominent forehead, sunken eyes and mild hypertelorism as well as a small prominent chin.
+The so-called "posterior embryotoxon" is a white line 1-2 mm above the limbus corneae, which is found in 10% of all healthy individuals and 10% of all patients with cholestasis.

 TherapyThis section has been translated automatically.